This engagement has been archived

 The panel held meetings with Aboriginal Peoples in Calgary, Edmonton and Fort McMurray.
 Participants discussed outcomes, priorities and community interests related to climate change and Aboriginal Peoples perspectives.

 The panel received 535 submissions from a varied group of interested stakeholders, including members of the general public, industry, non-governmental organizations, and academic experts.
-Almost 60 per cent of submissions came from individuals.
-Roughly 20 per cent were submitted by companies from across a number of industries.
-Non-governmental organizations submitted roughly 18 per cent of all submissions.
+Almost 60% of submissions came from individuals.
+Roughly 20% were submitted by companies from across a number of industries.
+Non-governmental organizations submitted roughly 18% of all submissions.
 The remainder were submitted by academic institutions, municipalities, government agencies, and other organizations.

 The Climate Leadership Discussion Document was developed by the Government of Alberta to lay the foundation for the climate change discussions.
 It sets out the challenges Albertans face, presents considerations and options for action.